 BCREA Nowcast

-The BCREA Nowcast estimate of provincial economic growth (expressed as year-over-year growth in real GDP) for February is 1.7 per cent, a steep deceleration from 3.3 per cent in January.
-For comparison, January's year-over-year growth in the Canadian economy was 2.5 per cent.
-The preliminary estimate for March shows a further slowing in year-over-year growth to just 1.2 per cent, the slowest pace of annual growth since February 2021.
+The BCREA Nowcast estimate of provincial economic growth (expressed as year-over-year growth in real GDP) for February is 2.2 per cent.
+For comparison, year-over-year growth in the Canadian economy in February was 0.8 per cent.
+The uptick in February seems to be a one-off, with our preliminary estimate for March showing growth slowing back to 1.2 per cent year-over-year.

 Growth of provincial GDP is a key indicator of economic activity, but provincial GDP data is only available annually and with a considerable delay.
 That's why we developed the BCREA Nowcast – a tool for tracking monthly growth in the BC Economy.
 The Nowcast compiles monthly economic data into one easy to understand number, expressed as the year-over-year growth in the BC economy.